Price Increase Letter: How To Explain Price Increases To Customers?

 Each year, though, they got more and more nervous about sending out their price increase letter to customers because they were finding every time they raised their prices, their customers would quickly ask for discounts or credit notes (almost as compensation).

-After a couple of years of this, however, they were feeling the pressure: Commodity prices were increasing, and competition in the market was intense.
+After a couple of years of this, however, they were feeling the pressure: Exchange rates were fluctuating, and competition in the market was intense.
 They:

 - Could no longer fully absorb rising raw material costs anymore and had to pass on some of these costs to the customer